snepderg/CS492-GroupABookstore/README.md

 3. Click the "Logout" button to log out of the account.
 4. Enter your Email and Password to log back in.

+### Creating Book Entries
+1. Click the "Add a new Book Entry" button to add a new book to the database.
+    - Enter the following details:
+        - Title
+        - Genre
+        - Author
+        - Price
+        - Quantity in Stock
+2. Click the "Submit" button to add the book to the database.
+- When the book is added, the user will return to the dashboard, and the new book card will be displayed.
+- If any field results in a SQL error, the book will not be added to the database, and the user will return to the dashboard.

+### Viewing a Book Entry
+1. Click the "View" button on a book card to view the book's details.
+    - The user will be taken to a new page with the book's details.

+### Editing Book Entries
+- **NOTE: Only admins can edit book entries.**
+1. Click the "Edit" button on a book card to edit the book's details.
+    - The user will be taken to a new page with the book's current details.
+2. Edit the book's details as needed.
+3. Click the "Submit" button to save the changes.
+    - The user will return to the dashboard, and the book card will display the updated details.

 ## Terminating the Application
 1. Press `Ctrl + C` in the terminal to stop the Python development server.